 People prone to motion sickness should take prophylactic drugs and use other preventive measures before symptoms start; interventions are less effective after symptoms develop.
 If vomiting occurs, an antiemetic, given rectally or parenterally, can be effective.
 If vomiting is prolonged, IV fluids and electrolytes may be required for replacement and maintenance.

 Scopolamine, an anticholinergic prescription drug, is effective for prevention, but efficacy in treatment is uncertain.
 Scopolamine is available as a 1.5-mg transdermal patch or in oral form.
-The patch is a good choice for longer trips because it is effective for up to 72 h.
-It is applied behind the ear 4 h before its effect is required.
-If treatment is needed after 72 h, the patch is removed and a fresh one is placed behind the other ear.
-The oral form of scopolamine is effective within 30 min and is given as 0.4 mg to 0.8 mg 1 h before travel and then every 8 h as needed.
+The patch is a good choice for longer trips because it is effective for up to 72 hours.
+It is applied behind the ear 4 hours before its effect is required.
+If treatment is needed after 72 hours, the patch is removed and a fresh one is placed behind the other ear.
+The oral form of scopolamine is effective within 30 minutes and is given as 0.4 mg to 0.8 mg 1 hour before travel and then every 8 hours as needed.

 Scopolamine can be used by children > 12 years in the same dosages as for adults.
 Use in children ≤ 12 years may be safe but is not recommended due to the higher risk of adverse effects.

 The mechanism of action for antihistamines is probably anticholinergic.
 All effective ones are sedating; nonsedating antihistamines do not appear to be effective.
 These drugs can be effective for prevention and possibly treatment.
-Anticholinergic adverse effects may be troublesome, particularly in the elderly.
-Beginning 1 h before departure, susceptible people may be given nonprescription dimenhydrinate, diphenhydramine, meclizine, or cyclizine in the following doses:
+Anticholinergic adverse effects may be troublesome, particularly in older adults.
+Beginning 1 hour before departure, susceptible people may be given nonprescription dimenhydrinate, diphenhydramine, meclizine, or cyclizine in the following doses:

 Diphenhydramine: Adults, 25 to 50 mg orally every 4 to 8 hours; children ≥ 12 years, 25 to 50 mg orally every 4 to 6 hours; children 6 to 11 years, 12.5 to 25 mg orally every 4 to 6 hours; children 2 to 5 years, 6.25 mg orally every 4 to 6 hours